 It's not important about "Who am I going to become?" in the next moment, because no matter how good or bad we will be transforming into, it doesn't affect or change the nature of this body and mind, of what all kinds of names and forms really are.

-Sometimes, we don't really care about what other people did and do, but just to have a social conversation only.
+Sometimes, we don't really care about what other people did and do, but just want to have a social conversation only.

 Om shanti.